Chicago | Well That's a Fine How Do You Do / Chicago | Well That's a Fine How Do You Do

 His Experiences with the Taxi Cab Industry were quite different from my own. while he worked in it.
 I just use it as a mode of transportation to get around town.

-I always have enjoyed being driven around in cabs. you get in, tell them where you want to go, they take you to your destination, and upon arrival, you pay your fare and exit the cab. that’s how it’s suppose to work. you don’t give them any crap, they won’t give you any. respect them, hopefully they show you the same. but the whole process has changed somewhat over the years. don’t get me wrong. some rides are still very pleasant experiences. and some are not.
+I always have enjoyed being driven around in cabs. you get in, tell them where you want to go, they take you to your destination, upon arrival, you pay your fare and exit the cab. that’s how it’s suppose to work. you don’t give them any crap, they won’t give you any. respect them, hopefully they show you the same. but the whole process has changed somewhat over the years. don’t get me wrong. some rides are still very pleasant experiences. and some are not.

 So, Please forgive me Grandfather for some of the experiences I am about to share with anyone who may happen to read this.